Antetokounmpo lifts Bucks over Booker-led Suns 129-108

 Suns: G Ricky Rubio (right ankle), G Ty Jerome (left calf) and PF Dario Saric (ankle) sat out, leaving coach Monty Williams with just 11 players. … SF Elie Okobo made his third start of the season in place of Rubio, and PF Tariq Owens, PG Jalen Lecque and PG Jared Harper were recalled from Northern Arizona of the G-League.
 Frank Kaminsky and Aron Baynes also sat out.
 Baynes was active but remained on the sideline with a hip injury.

-Bucks: PG Dante DiVincenzo returned after missing Milwaukee’s game Friday against Denver with a sprained left ankle, but the Bucks are still without George Hill, who also missed Friday’s game with a strained right hamstring. … With two free throws early in the opening quarter, Antetokounmpo tied Michael Redd for second on the franchise’s career list with 2,425. … Milwaukee scored at least 100 points for a 73rd consecutive game. … The Bucks are 27-1 following a loss since the start of last season.
+Bucks: PG Dante DiVincenzo scored 15 points after missing Milwaukee’s game Friday against Denver with a sprained left ankle. … The Bucks are still without George Hill, who also missed Friday’s game with a strained right hamstring. … The Bucks’ magic number to clinch a playoff spot is now 8. … Milwaukee scored at least 100 points for a 73rd consecutive game.

 UP NEXT